emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         .. historical::

-            The PDP-10 had 36-bit :term:`words <word>`, and defined
+            The PDP-10 had 36-bit :term:`words`, and defined "byte" to
-            "byte" to be a general sub-:term:`word` bit-field: compare :term:`byte (3)`.
+            be a general sub-:term:`word` bit-field: compare
+            :term:`byte (3)`.
 On this machine it was commonplace for characters to be packed four or five to a word using 9- or 7-bit bytes respectively.